staydecent/PressPenguin/README.md

 The functions.php file is stripped of a lot of fat, and includes a function for custom excerpt lengths with a custom 'Read More' link.

+### Custom Fields

+I've included a set of functions for retrieving and displaying content from custom fields.
+Use as following:

+    custom_field('field name', 'format', 'date format');

+	get_custom_field($args);

+Field = required
+Format = optional
+Date Format = optional

+For more info see http://www.littlepenguinstudio.com/2011/08/23/fetch-custom-field-values

 ### NOTE:
 Remember, never use "admin" as a username, and alwasy rename your table prefix in wp_config.php